-Summer Events In Durham You Can’t Miss….
+Winter Events In Durham You Can’t Miss….

 Here is an interesting fact about Durham, NC: Some of the early Native American tribes that lived in present day Durham were the Occaneechi, Eno, and the Asshusheer.
 Tuscarora, a nomadic tribe, spent part of the year in Durham County.
 The Enos were exceptional farmers and all four tribes used tobacco in their ceremonies.

 SARAH P. DUKE GARDENS